 - Consider the scope of work of other internal and external parties, as appropriate, to help ensure proper coverage and minimize duplication of efforts.

-- Coordinate with and provide oversight of other control and monitoring functions (e.g., risk management, compliance, security, legal, ethics, environmental, external audit).
+- Coordinate with other control and monitoring functions (e.g., risk management, compliance, security, legal, ethics, environmental health & safety and external audit).

-- Periodically provide information to the President on Institutional Audit & Advisory Services activities and results relative to the annual plan, as well as the sufficiency of Department resources.
+- Periodically provide information to the President on IAAS activities and results relative to the annual plan, as well as to the sufficiency of IAAS resources.

-These responsibilities may be in relation to all University objectives and processes, which include, but are not limited to, ensuring that:
+120.20 These responsibilities may be in relation to all University objectives and processes, which include, but are not limited to:

-- Significant legislative or regulatory issues impacting the University are recognized and addressed appropriately.
+- Monitoring that significant legislative or regulatory issues impacting the University are recognized and addressed appropriately.

-- Quality and continuous improvement are fostered in control of the University.
+- Monitoring that quality and continuous improvement are fostered in University operations.

-The Director of Institutional Audit & Advisory Services and staff of Institutional Audit & Advisory Services are authorized to:
+130.10 The Director and staff of IAAS are authorized to:

-- Have unrestricted access to all functions, records, property, and personnel.
+- Have unrestricted access to all functions, data, records, property, technology and personnel.

 - Have full and free access to the President.

-The Director of Institutional Audit & Advisory Services and staff of Institutional Audit & Advisory Services are not authorized to:
+130.20 The Director and staff of IAAS are not authorized to:

-- Perform any operational duties for the University.
+- Perform any operational duties for the University external to IAAS.

-- Direct the activities of any University employee not employed by Institutional Audit & Advisory Services, except to the extent such employees have been appropriately assigned to auditing teams or to otherwise assist the staff of Institutional Audit & Advisory Services.
+- Direct the activities of any University employee not employed by IAAS, except to the extent such employees have been appropriately assigned to assist IAAS.